morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 and experience?
 Or is it a more practically-oriented engineering discipline, driven to build technology that can transform the world we live in?

+This article will be partly history, partly analysis -- and partly opinion.
+What I intend is that it will outline some of the shifts have happened in the way artificial intelligence works today, and how those are influenced by our social interactions within the different communities that make up artificial intelligence.

-Today, much of modern artificial intelligence looks like Alvin Weinberg's "Big Science" [(Weinberg, 1961)](https://www.science.org/doi/10.1126/science.134.3473.161).
+Today, much of modern artificial intelligence looks increasingly like Alvin Weinberg's "Big Science" [(Weinberg, 1961)](https://www.science.org/doi/10.1126/science.134.3473.161).
 A Big Science follows the pattern of Lawrence's [Berkeley National Laboratory](https://en.wikipedia.org/wiki/Lawrence_Berkeley_National_Laboratory).